hashbangcode/drupal-services-talk/src/slides.md

 ```
 \Drupal\Core\Plugin\ContainerFactoryPluginInterface
 ```
-- This has the same `create()` method system, although you need to pass the plugin arguments to the parent controller.
+- This has the same `create()` method system, although you need to pass the plugin arguments to the parent constructor.

 <!--
 Plugins work in the same way, but plugins will have additional arguments that need to be passed upstream.